Conversion

 converters.append(WeightConverter("layers.0.word_embeddings_weight", "model.embed_tokens.weight"))

-# We usually want to loop dynamically over layers
+# We usually want to loop dynamically over layers.

 for i in range(num_layers):